The Role of Work in Progress (WIP) in Construction COGS

 How to Track and Report WIP Accurately

-Step 1: Use a WIP Schedule
+Step 1: Maintain an Accurate WIP Schedule

 Here’s what a typical WIP schedule accounting table should include: